Dynamically Modelling Heterogeneous Higher-Order Interactions for Malicious Behavior Detection in Event Logs: Multi-Task Learning for Heterogeneous Higher-Order Interactions

 where $K$ denotes the number of negative samples and $\tilde{\omega}^k_{i,j}\in\mathcal{V}_{\tau_i^e}$ is the $j$-th negative sample.
 The expression \(\mathbb{P}\left[ v\in\mathcal{D}\mid\omega^k_{1:i-1},e^k;\theta \right]\) denotes the probability of entity $v$ coming from the true conditional distribution given $\omega^k_{1:i-1}$ and $e^k$.
 In other words, it is the probability of $v$ not being a negative sample, equal to

 The approximation on the second line amounts to omitting the normalization factor – this is what actually makes training computationally efficient.
-This approximation was introduced for word embeddings by~\cite{mnih2012fast}, who empirically found out that it did not affect the performance of the model.
+This approximation was introduced for word embeddings by Mnih and Teh~\cite{mnih2012fast}, who empirically found out that it did not affect the performance of the model.
 Note that this only works because of the negative sampling scheme induced by NCE: intuitively, instead of making the true entity as likely as possible, we try to make it more likely than the negative samples.
 Since the normalization factor is the same for the positive and negative samples, its value has no impact on their ordering by probability.
-The NCE loss also depends on the converse probability $\mathbb{P}\left[v\notin\mathcal{D}\mid\omega^k_{1:i-1},e^k;\theta\right]$, which simply equals \( 1-\mathbb{P}\left[v\in\mathcal{D}\mid\omega^k_{1:i-1},e^k;\theta\right]. \) Finally, the event-wise loss is
+The NCE loss also depends on the converse probability $\mathbb{P}\left[v\notin\mathcal{D}\mid\omega^k_{1:i-1},e^k;\theta\right]$, which is simply obtained as Finally, the event-wise loss is

 In order to efficiently learn the true probability distribution, a suitable noise distribution $Q$ must be designed. \textsc{Cadence} uses the unigram distribution for each field, meaning that $Q(v)$ is proportional to the number of occurrences of $v$ in the training set, denoted $C(v)$.
-This is a common choice for learning word embeddings.
+This is a common choice for learning word embeddings~\cite{mnih2013learning, mikolov2013distributed}.
 However, we empirically found that using logarithmic unigram counts, i.e. $Q(v)\propto\log(1+C(v))$, gives better results.
-This could be explained by the strong unbalancedness of the unigram distribution, which leads rare entities to almost never appear as negative samples, in turn degrading the quality of the predictions for these entities.
-Note that $N_e$ distinct log-unigram noise distributions are built for each event type $e$.
+This could be explained by the strong unbalancedness of the unigram distribution, which leads a significant proportion of the entities to almost never appear as negative samples, in turn degrading the quality of the predictions for these entities.
+Note that $N_e-1$ distinct log-unigram noise distributions are built for each event type $e$ (one for each predicted entity).